 The Beginnings of a New Department

-- 1947: The St. Charles Township Volunteer Fire Department was founded by the St. Charles Chamber of Commerce and funded by $100 donations from 6 individuals, and later, a $500 donation from the County Court; the Chamber eventually promoted and helped organize departments at Orchard Farm, Portage des Sioux, Cottleville, and St. Charles.
+- 1947: The St. Charles Township Volunteer Fire Department was founded by the St. Charles Chamber of Commerce and funded by $100 donations from six individuals, and later, a $500 donation from the county court; the Chamber eventually promoted and helped organize departments at Orchard Farm, Portage des Sioux, Cottleville and St. Charles.

 - 1971: With St. Peters’ population now at 400-500, the Department petitioned the St. Charles County Court to allow an election to form a tax-supported fire protection district.
 The election was overwhelmingly approved, and the community now supported the Fire Department with its tax dollars.

-- 1978: The St. Peters Department hired its first paid (part-time) employee: an assistant fire martial.
+- 1978: The St. Peters Department hired its first paid (part-time) employee: an assistant fire marshall.

 - 1979: The St. Peters Board of Directors authorized the position of a paid full-time Fire Chief.

 - 1980: The St. Peters Department hired the first paid firefighters.